5 Ways to Take Charge of Chargebacks

 Chargebacks were designed to protect consumers, but they can be abused by so-called “friendly fraud”.
 One example of friendly fraud is when a household member makes a purchase that another household member (the bill payer) doesn’t know about or agree with.
 Another example is that the consumer missed the return window and seeks their money via the chargeback process instead.

 A payment processor can help guide you through the ins-and-outs of chargebacks.
-Click below to learn how we can help with your payments needs.
+Get in touch to learn how we can help with your payments needs.